 Your doctor will be able to help you decide if you have a hernia or a pulled muscle.
 This may be obvious by your physical examination or imaging studies (CT scan , MRI, Ultrasound) may be required.

-Dr Yunis’s extraordinary experience gives you a reliable opinion on the gauze of your groin pain.
+Dr Yunis’s experience will help to diagnose the cause of your groin pain.
 Dr Yunis and many other hernia experts can reassure you about the diagnosis and if there is any urgency for treatment.

 We understand the fear and anxiety about the possible causes of your pain or discomfort.
 An accurate diagnosis can also lead the way to a rapid recovery without surgery.
 At the Center for Hernia Repair, we enjoy giving patients the great news that they don’t require surgery.